Uch-iha/Hack/README.md

-# Don't be snooping where you're not supposed to
+# Don't be snooping where you're not supposed to be